-

 2. Website design, development, and maintenance

 A well-maintained website is essential for your digital marketing campaigns.
-Here are the costs you need to include in your marketing budget:
+Here are some of the website-related costs you need to include in your marketing budget:

 - Website redesign (if you’re due for a redesign)